Clicky

 One of the most common things for a jet ski not wanting to take off is from sucking something up.
 Sucking up things into your jet ski can lead to cavitation.
 You might not even realize you sucked something up most of the time, as the engine is so powerful that it will blow the debris right out of the pump without skipping a beat.

 Other times you’ll notice you’ll suck something up by the sound it makes, or the craft shakes violently.
-If the jet ski is shaking when you’re trying to take off or just lacks power at take-off, then it’s a good chance you sucked something up.
+If the jet ski is shaking when you’re trying to gun it or just lacks power at taking off, then it’s a good chance you sucked something up.

 If you’re on a Sea-Doo, you’ll damage the wear ring as it cuts a groove into it.
 If you want to learn more about the wear ring, I have a post on it here.

-A jet ski with a damaged wear ring will feel like it’s slipping when you give it gas, or it feels like it’s not wanting to catch.
+A jet ski with a damaged wear ring will feel like it’s slipping when you give it gas, or it feels like it’s not wanting to catch or take in any water.

 What Can Damage a Wear Ring or Pump?